godotengine/godot-docs/classes/class_projectsettings.rst

 - :ref:`bool<class_bool>` **application/config/use_custom_user_dir**

-Allow the project to save to it's own custom user dir (in AppData on windows or ~/.config on unixes).
+Allow the project to save to its own custom user dir (in AppData on windows or ~/.config on unixes).
 This setting only works for desktop exporters.
 A name must be set in the "custom_user_dir_name" setting for this to take effect.

 .. _class_ProjectSettings_application/run/disable_stderr: